serverless/serverless/docs/guides/deployment-bucket.md

 ```

 This allows the Framework to track the bucket used for deployments, ensuring consistency across services and regions.
-If the specified bucket doesn’t exist, it will be automatically created by the Serverless Framework during deployment.
+If the specified bucket doesn't exist, it will be automatically created by the Serverless Framework during deployment.

 ### Custom Bucket Configuration